nfjsfuy1/jackal/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by opening an issue or contacting one or more of the project maintainers.

-This Code of Conduct is adapted from the [Contributor Covenant][1], version 1.2.0, available at [http://contributor-covenant.org/version/1/2/0/][2].
+This Code of Conduct is dapted from the [Contributor Covenant][1], version 1.2.0, available at [http://contributor-covenant.org/version/1/2/0/][2].

 [1]: http://contributor-covenant.org